 And a recommendation of a minimum of 12 hours coaching with at least two volunteer clients.

-During the eight days of face-to-face training, you will:
+During the eight days of training, you will:

 - Learn the distinction between coaching and other interventions